Ameba-AIoT/ameba-arduino-pro2/README.md

 ## 2. How to add Realtek Ameba Arduino package to `Arduino IDE`:

-> You can refer to this link to get started: http://www.amebaiot.com/ameba-arduino-getting-started/
+> You can refer to this link to get started: TBD (getting start link)
 > , or follow the steps below.

 1. **Add Ameba Arduino SDK link to *Arduino IDE Additional Boards Manager***